MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 ### Interactive notifications

-Encourage users to respond to the sender with the information required for continuous communication. <br> If you need to send notifications that are interactive and require quick response in a light weighted and highly customizable cards, **Interactive Notification bot** is the recommended framework.
+Encourage users to respond to the sender with the information required for continuous communication. <br><br> If you need to send notifications that are interactive and require quick response in a light weighted and highly customizable cards, **Interactive notification bot** is the recommended framework.

    :::column-end:::